microsoft/pai/manual/cluster-user/docker-images-and-job-examples.md

   - [Resnet18_1gpu.yaml](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/pytorch_cifar10/yaml/Resnet18_1gpu.yaml): CIFAR-10 training with a single GPU and PyTorch
   - [Resnet18_12cpu.yaml](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/pytorch_cifar10/yaml/Resnet18_12cpu.yaml): CIFAR-10 training with CPUs and PyTorch
-  - [Resnet18_4gpu.yaml](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/pytorch_cifar10/yaml/Resnet18_4gpu.yaml): CIFAR-10 training with multiple GPUs and PyTorch.
+  - [Resnet18_4gpu.yaml](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/pytorch_cifar10/yaml/Resnet18_4gpu.yaml): CIFAR-10 training with multiple GPUs and PyTorch
-  - [Restnet18_horovod.yaml](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/pytorch_cifar10/yaml/Resnet18_horovod.yaml): CIFAR-10 training with multiple GPUs, Horovod, and PyTorch.
+  - [Restnet18_horovod.yaml](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/pytorch_cifar10/yaml/Resnet18_horovod.yaml): CIFAR-10 training with multiple GPUs, Horovod, and PyTorch

 There are also CPU/GPU/Multi-GPU/Horovod job examples for TensorFlow.
 Please check [tensorflow_cifar10](https://github.com/microsoft/pai/blob/pai-for-edu/contrib/edu-examples/tensorflow_cifar10) for details.

 ## How to use Images from Private Registry

 By default, OpenPAI will pull images from the [official Docker Hub](https://hub.docker.com/), which is a public docker registry.
-For example, the pre-built images are all available in the public registry.
+The pre-built images are all available in this public registry.

 If you want to use a private registry, please toggle the `Custom` botton, then click the `Auth` button, and fill in the required information.
 If your authorization information is invalid, OpenPAI will inform you of an authorization failure after job submission.